 Students on “WARN – Warning, Failing SAP” status who fail to meet SAP standards again will be placed on “FAIL – Failing SAP” status.
 Students on this status are not eligible for aid.
-However, the student may appeal this decision, and if the appeal is successful, can be granted probation.
+However, the student may appeal this decision if there are extenuating circumstances.
+Probation can be granted, if the appeal is approved.
 At the end of the probationary period, the student is expected to be making SAP, or must be successfully following an academic success plan contract designed to ensure that the student will meet SAP by a specific point in time.

 Re-Establishing Aid Eligibility

 - Financial aid recipients should select a major and be admitted to a program that will lead to the receipt of a degree or certificate by the time they reach junior status.
 If you change your major more than once, it will be difficult to complete degree requirements within the maximum time frame allowed.

 - A student who audits, repeats, and withdraws frequently from courses, or takes courses not related to a degree objective is not making satisfactory progress toward a degree, and is subject to the loss of student financial aid eligibility.

 - An appeal granted through the Office of the Registrar does not satisfy nor replace the requirements of the Financial Aid Appeal process.

 - All academic work (including work voided by UAB’s New Start Option) must be considered in determining federal financial aid eligibility.